XgridInc/xkops/CONTRIBUTING.md

 We expect all contributors and participants in the XkOps project to behave in a respectful and professional manner.
 Any forms of harassment, discrimination, or other unacceptable behavior will not be tolerated.

-If you experience or witness any violations, please contact the project maintainers at [sundas.fatima@xgrid.co].
+If you experience or witness any violations, please contact the project maintainers at [xk8s@xgrid.co].

 ## Development Environment